Bruce joined our little flock as an adult rescued 3-toed box turtle.

 We use TNT (Total Nutrition for Tortoises) from Carolina Pet Supply.
 Every so often (like every week or so) I sprinkle a bit of it on Bruce’s food when he isn’t looking and then cross my fingers.
 So far, so good.

-If Bruce lived inside and his main source of ultraviolet spectrum light came from an artificial bulb, I might also sprinkle some calcium supplement on his food like I do for Malti.
+If Bruce lived inside and his main source of ultraviolet spectrum light came from an artificial bulb and his veterinarian recommended it, I might also sprinkle some calcium supplement on his food like I do for Malti.

-But since he lives outdoors 100 percent of the time and gets his UV from the sun, everything I’ve read thus far about captive box turtle care tells me calcium supplementation isn’t necessary.
+But since he lives outdoors 100 percent of the time and gets his UV from the sun, everything I’ve read thus far about captive box turtle care tells me calcium supplementation isn’t necessary, and our veterinary team corroborates.

 Bruce's Picks: Box turtle treats.

 Bruce gets treats at every meal, since his absolute favorite food on the planet is his Grandma’s steamed organic wild-caught salmon.
-Sometimes it is the only food I can get him to eat, period, so he always gets at least a little tidbit on his plate.
+Sometimes it is the only food I can get him to eat, period, so he always gets at least a little tidbit on his plate….that is, unless live wriggling earthworms or escargot are on the menu.

 If I am desperate to get him to try some greens or fruits, I lightly sprinkle salmon juices on the rest of his meal.
-Sometimes this works.
+Sometimes this works, although honestly I have yet to see him eat a green or veggie unless it is clearly by accident.

-I also attempt to feed him live mealworms (medium or large size) every now and again.
-He used to love them but lately he mostly ignores them….probably because he is full of salmon.
+I also attempt to feed him gut-loaded live mealworms (medium or large size) every now and again.
+He used to love them but lately he mostly ignores them….probably because he is full of salmon or earthworms.

 Bruce's Picks: Pet water bowl.